agigibairene/Netflix-gpt/README.md

 # 📌 Netflix GPT

-A similar site to Netflix (Netflix + GPT) that utilizes the ChatGPT API to help users discover movies.
+A similar site to Netflix (Netflix + GPT) that utilizes the Mistral AI to help users discover movies.
 Users can describe what they want to watch (e.g., "I want to watch a Christmas anime" or "A cartoon similar to Encanto"), and the app provides tailored movie recommendations based on their input.

 ## 📌 Live Demo